Minto (sternwheeler): Additional cabins constructed

-While Minto and Moyie were almost identical as built (Moyie was just slightly larger at 835 tons against the 829 of Minto), over the years there came to be more substantial differences, such as additional cabin space being added to Minto added in the winter off-season of 1909-1910.
+While Minto and Moyie were almost identical as built (Moyie was just slightly larger at 835 tons against the 829 of Minto), over the years there came to be more substantial differences, such as additional cabin space being added to Minto added in the winter off-season of 1909–1910.
 These involved extended the "texas" which the name for the cabin placed on the topmost or "hurricane" or "texas" deck.
 Similar work was done the year before on the Rossland and the Kootenay and images of all vessels can be roughly dated by comparison of the length of the Texas on each boat.
 In Mintos case, the additional cabins cost $2,953 to construct.

 Winter operations

 Winter months imposed sharp restrictions on steamboat operations on the Arrow Lakes.
 Minto was the best of the fleet for dealing with these conditions, which could result in ice 10 inches thick across the entire upper lake.
 In some winters, Minto was unable to travel to lower Arrow Lake, and C.P.R. used the steam propeller passenger and tug boat Columbia to take her place.

 In the very cold winter of 1916, Kootenay became icebound at the southern end of the Narrows between upper and lower Arrow Lakes.
 Minto with her steel-sided hull, was sent down from Nakusp to take her passengers (fortunately there were not many).
-Minto could not reach Koontenay but was able to get close enough so the passengers could walk over the ice or on shore to get to Minto.
+Minto could not reach Kootenay but was able to get close enough so the passengers could walk over the ice or on shore to get to Minto.
 Kootenay was eventually able to work free, but her hull was permanently damaged.